jeremyandrews/kakaia/README.md

 The Proof of Concept is functional, but IPs etc are hard-coded to my environment.
 The PoC is a success when it can be configured and run by multiple people without requiring code-level changes.

-Kakaia enginge:
+Kakaia engine:

 - accept encoded audio files through API endpoint (done)
 - invoke DeepSpeech to convert the audio file to text (done)
 - return text version via API (done)
-- add configuration (currently it's hard-coded to my environment)
+- configurable (done)

 Kakaia watchOS app: